 Your new roof is only as good as your roofing contractor.
-And it’s not just how they install it — it’s whether they go on to perform adequate inspections and repairs so your roof continues to serve you well into the future.
+And it’s not just how they install it — it’s whether they go on to perform adequate inspections and repairs so your roof continues to

 You know you need a company that’s going to help you, not hurt you.
 Inform yourself so you know if you are dealing with a customer-focused professional.